-2. Inventory AppsManaging your inventory of products and materials can be done with paper and pen, but that’s a bit 20th Century.
+The good news is that many accounting platforms like Freshbooks and QuickBooks come with their very own apps.
+They make it possible to scan receipts for expenses, quickly respond to questions about invoices, and handle the intricacies of your finances easily.2.
+Inventory AppsManaging your inventory of products and materials can be done with paper and pen, but that’s a bit 20th Century.
 A much better option is to use an inventory management app.
 These can make the process of counting stock much easier when you’re drowning in piles of products.
 For retail businesses, point-of-sale systems are another valuable tool, tying into your stock records to make sure you’re not running out.

 Mobile payment apps are useful for businesses who accept payments in person, as they make it possible to accept payments anywhere using a removable device that attaches to your phone.
 This comes in especially handy at industry events and conferences, where you might want to sell tickets or products on-the-go, or as a cheaper alternative to merchant processing devices.